 Most importantly, it's very effective.
 I've found that I don't really need to use a separate makeup remover before I wash my face with this product—it gets everything off that well.
 So if you're looking for a "one and done" type of cleanser, this will fit the bill.

 First Aid Beauty Face Cleanser Ingredients

-Ingredients-wise, the First Aid Beauty Face Cleanser is a simple formulation, with not a whole lot of bells and whistles.
-Here's what's inside:
+The First Aid Beauty Face Cleanser is a simple formulation, with not a whole lot of bells and whistles.
+Here's the most up-to-date ingredients list:

 The first thing you need to know is that it's free of sulfates—always the first thing I check for in a cleanser.
 In my opinion, everyone should avoid them because they're harsh detergents that can compromise the skin barrier and cause dryness and irritation.

 In their place is sodium cocoyl isethionate, an ultra-mild cleansing agent that produces a rich, creamy foam.
 It's bolstered by various humectants (including glycerin and aloe) and emollients (like stearic acid and allantoin) to help soothe and condition your skin.